man sitting with lemon car

 • Motorhome drivetrains, chassis, and chassis cabs

-• Dealer “demo” cars and other dealer-owned vehicles
+• Dealer “demo” motor vehicles and other dealer-owned vehicles

 • Personal vehicles, including motorcycles, purchased or leased for individual, household, or family use